What Are The Most Important Business Metrics for Gyms?

 Lead Conversion Rate

-Your marketing team works hard to bring in leads.
-However, counting leads isn’t enough.
-It’s also important to know how well your sales team is converting those hard-earned leads.
-If they aren’t converting at a significant enough rate to hit your membership growth numbers, it is an indication that you may need to make changes to your sales process, sales team or marketing to improve your conversion rate.
-This may come down to training your sales staff, changing your marketing, or even looking at your club or studio as a whole.
+This helps you understand how well your sales team is converting their leads.
+If they aren’t converting at a significant enough rate to hit your membership growth numbers, you may need to make changes to your sales process, sales team, or marketing by training your sales staff, changing your marketing, or even looking at your club or studio as a whole.